Aliases for MDH1 Gene

 This gene encodes an enzyme that catalyzes the NAD/NADH-dependent, reversible oxidation of malate to oxaloacetate in many metabolic pathways, including the citric acid cycle.
 Two main isozymes are known to exist in eukaryotic cells: one is found in the mitochondrial matrix and the other in the cytoplasm.
 This gene encodes the cytosolic isozyme, which plays a key role in the malate-aspartate shuttle that allows malate to pass through the mitochondrial membrane to be transformed into oxaloacetate for further cellular processes.
 Alternatively spliced transcript variants have been found for this gene.
 A recent study showed that a C-terminally extended isoform is produced by use of an alternative in-frame translation termination codon via a stop codon readthrough mechanism, and that this isoform is localized in the peroxisomes.
 Pseudogenes have been identified on chromosomes X and 6. [provided by RefSeq, Feb 2016]

 GeneCards Summary for MDH1 Gene

 MDH1 (Malate Dehydrogenase 1) is a Protein Coding gene.
-Diseases associated with MDH1 include Retinitis Pigmentosa 28 and Anemia, Sideroblastic, And Spinocerebellar Ataxia.
-Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
+Diseases associated with MDH1 include Retinitis Pigmentosa 28 and Retinitis Pigmentosa.
+Among its related pathways are Citrate cycle (TCA cycle) and Glucose metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is MDH1B.